37+ Google SERP Features: A Complete Guide

 How to get

-To get this type of result, you should become a Google partner and register in Google My Business.
+To get this result, become a Google partner and register your Google Business Profile.
 Google uses this tool to gather hotel prices and other data related to your accommodation.
-Then, you need to use structured data so that the search engine could understand your content.
+Use structured data to ensure the search engine can understand your content.

 This SERP element looks like a combination of Local Pack and Google Flights.
 Here, you can find the dates and indicate how many people are staying.
 You will find the price tags along with links to the hotels on the left and the map on the right.